FURK4NGG/cv-model-training-pt/README.md

 - [x] Windows and Linux support

+You can use `[`Wildlife_YOLO11l_Hailo8_Training2.ipynb`](https://github.com/FURK4NGG/cv-model-training-pt/blob/main/Wildlife_YOLO11l_Hailo8_Training2.ipynb)` as a guide to learn the details of the model creation process.
+Once you understand this process, you can use Universal_YOLO_Hailo_Training.ipynb to create well-trained models tailored to your specific needs.

 ## 💡 Recommendations and Important Notes

 Start with a main dataset directory containing a `data.yaml` file.
 This file should define the IDs and names of every class you plan to use.